-Below are a list of resources which have helped or inspired me in my writing and/ or research (this will be updated every time I use another resource):
+Below are a list of resources which have helped or inspired me in my writing and/ or research (this will be updated on a semi-regular basis):

 http://dykestowatchoutfor.com/ – Alison Bechdel’s official website.
 The cartoonist who invented The Bechdel Test.